Factbox: Kobe Steel's affected customers - from computer chips to space ships

 Honda said affected products have been used in its HondaJet, the first aircraft developed by an automaker since World War Two.

-Other affected manufacturers include the world’s biggest maker of passenger jets Boeing Co, Mitsubishi Heavy Industries Ltd and IHI Corp.
+Other affected manufacturers include the world’s biggest maker of passenger jets Boeing Co (BA.N), Mitsubishi Heavy Industries Ltd (7011.T) and IHI Corp (7013.T).

 Railways